African-American culture: Oral tradition

-The Slaveholders limited or prohibited the education of enslaved African-Americans because they feared that it might empower their chattel and inspire or enable emancipatory ambitions.
-In the United States, the legislation that banned slaves from getting a formal education likely contributed to their maintenance of a strong oral tradition, a common feature of indigenous or native African culture.
+The holders of enslaved trapped people (slaves) limited or prohibited their education, the fear was that education might empower the people, and inspire or enable emancipatory ambitions.
 African-based oral traditions became the primary means of preserving history, mores, and other cultural information among the people.
 This was consistent with the griot practices of oral history in many native African culture and other cultures that did not rely on the written word.
 Many of these cultural elements have been passed from generation to generation through storytelling.
 The folktales provided African-Americans the opportunity to inspire and educate one another.